UTSA-ICS/sid-server/doc/source/configuration.rst

 deleting them from the token persistence backend.

-Both PKI and PKIZ tokens contain JSON payloads that represent the entire token validation response that would normally be retrieved from keystone.
+Both PKI and PKIZ tokens contain JSON payloads that represent the entire token validation response that would normally be retrieved from sidserver.
 The payload is then signed using `Cryptographic Message Syntax (CMS)
 <http://en.wikipedia.org/wiki/Cryptographic_Message_Syntax>`_.
 The combination
-of CMS and the exhaustive payload allows PKI and PKIZ tokens to be verified offline using keystone's public signing key.
+of CMS and the exhaustive payload allows PKI and PKIZ tokens to be verified offline using sidserver's public signing key.
 The only reason for them to be persisted by the identity service is to later build token revocation *lists* (explicit lists of tokens that have been revoked), otherwise they are theoretically ephemeral when supported by token revocation *events* (which